MohitLamba94/L3Fnet/README.md

 </details>

 The RAW format used by Lytro Illum is very large (400 - 500 MB) and requires several post-processing such as hexagonal to rectilinear transformation before it can be used by `L3Fnet`.
+We thus used JPEG compressed images for training and testing and can be downloded from here.
+But we also additionally provide the original RAW images also, which can be downloaded from here.